 5. Stress and sleep problems increase cortisol

-What can you do about it on a daily basis?
+What can you do daily?

 1. Adjust your diet to your hormonal needs